 - Home alarm system

-Some other categories you should include might be:
+Some other budget categories you should include might be:

 - Health, dental and/or vision insurance (I get this through my employer so I don’t pay it monthly like a bill)